 When you have a zero-dollar deductible, you don’t have to pay anything upfront for medical expenses.
 But you’ll have to pay a higher premium each month.
 Some people decide to pay a deductible, so their premiums are lower.
 They then pay for smaller medical expenses, like prescription drugs, when they need to.

-In 2025, top Super Visa insurance providers in Canada include Manulife, Travelance, GMS, and Allianz
+In 2026, top Super Visa insurance providers in Canada include Manulife, Travelance, GMS, and Allianz.

-• Manulife: One of the most trusted names in Canadian insurance, Manulife offers flexible Super Visa plans with optional coverage for stable pre-existing conditions.
+- Manulife: One of the most trusted names in Canadian insurance, Manulife offers flexible Super Visa plans with comprehensive coverage.
 Their plans are widely accepted by immigration authorities and provide 24/7 emergency assistance

 How to apply for Super Visa insurance?